Black Covert Woodland, near Aberystwyth

 Walk to the source of the River Severn or choose from several waterfall walks of different lengths

-The source of the River Severn is in a deep, blanket-peat bog on the slopes of Plynlimon, 800 metres outside Hafren Forest’s boundary.
+The River Severn begins quietly in a squelchy peat bog on the slopes of Plynlimon, Mid Wales’ highest mountain.

 Hafren Forest is the start (or end) point for two long distance, linear walks - The Wye Valley Walk and The Severn Way.